JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 Every IntelliJ Platform action should override `AnAction.update()` and must override `AnAction.actionPerformed()`.
 * An action's method `AnAction.update()` is called by the IntelliJ Platform framework to update an action state.
-  The state (enabled, visible) of an action determines whether the action is available in the UI of an IDE.
+  The state (enabled, visible) of an action determines whether the action is available in the UI.
   An object of the [`AnActionEvent`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnActionEvent.java) type is passed to this method and contains information about the current context for the action.
   Actions are made available by changing state in the [`Presentation`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/Presentation.java) object associated with the event context.
-  As explained in [Overriding the `AnAction.update()`  Method](#overriding-the-anactionupdate-method), it is vital `update()` methods _execute quickly_ and return execution to the IntelliJ Platform.
+  As explained in [Overriding the `AnAction.update()`  Method](#overriding-the-anactionupdate-method), it is vital `update()` methods _execute quickly_ and return execution to platform.
 * An action's method `AnAction.actionPerformed()` is called by the IntelliJ Platform if available and selected by the user.
-  This method does the heavy lifting for the action - it contains the code executed when the action gets invoked.
+  This method does the heavy lifting for the action: it contains the code executed when the action gets invoked.
-  The `actionPerformed()` method also receives `AnActionEvent` as a parameter, which is used to access projects, files, selection, etc.
+  The `actionPerformed()` method also receives `AnActionEvent` as a parameter, which is used to access any context data like projects, files, selection, etc.
   See [Overriding the `AnAction.actionPerformed()` Method](#overriding-the-anactionactionperformed-method) for more information.

 There are other methods to override in the `AnAction` class, such as changing the default `Presentation` object for the action.
 There is also a use case for overriding action constructors when registering them with dynamic action groups, demonstrated in the [Grouping Actions](grouping_action.md#adding-child-actions-to-the-dynamic-group) tutorial.
-However, the `update()` and `actionPerformed()` methods are essential to basic operation.

 ### Overriding the AnAction.update Method